How to kill weeds but not grass – 9 expert methods for a greener, healthier lawn

 How to kill weeds but not grass

-Using salt to kill weeds is too harsh for your grass, while using cardboard for weed control leaves unsightly brown patches.
-Here are some alternative suggestions.
+There are many different options to control weeds in your grass, but there are also some to avoid.
+For example, using salt to kill weeds is too harsh for your grass, while using cardboard for weed control leaves unsightly brown patches.
+Here, we share some alternative suggestions.

 David is an active gardener growing his appreciation for plants every day.
 He specializes in formal and informal gardens maximizing clients' connection to nature.